Truman Capote: Years following In Cold Blood

 Now more sought after than ever, Capote wrote occasional brief articles for magazines, and also entrenched himself more deeply in the world of the jet set.
 Gore Vidal once observed, "Truman Capote has tried, with some success, to get into a world that I have tried, with some success, to get out of."

 In the late 1960s, he became friendly with Lee Radziwill, the sister of Jacqueline Kennedy Onassis.
 Radziwill was an aspiring actress and had been panned for her performance in a production of The Philadelphia Story in Chicago.
 Capote was commissioned to write the teleplay for a 1967 television production starring Radziwill: an adaptation of the classic Otto Preminger film Laura (1944).
 The adaptation, and Radziwill's performance in particular, received indifferent reviews and poor ratings; arguably, it was Capote's first major professional setback.
 Radziwill supplanted the older Babe Paley as Capote's primary female companion in public throughout the better part of the 1970s.

 On November 28, 1966, in honor of The Washington Post publisher Katharine Graham, Capote hosted a now-legendary masked ball, called the Black and White Ball, in the Grand Ballroom of New York City's Plaza Hotel.
 It was considered the social event of not only that season but of many to follow, with The New York Times and other publications giving it considerable coverage.
-Capote dangled the prized invitations for months, snubbing early supporters like fellow Southern writer Carson McCullers as he determined who was "in" and who was "out".
+Capote dangled the prized invitations for months, snubbing early supporters such as fellow Southern writer Carson McCullers as he determined who was "in" and who was "out".